alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 - friends_net.png
 ---

 I am currently going through my personal data downloaded from Facebook to better understand my digital footprint and what Facebook knows about me.

-The Messenger data is an amazing source for text analysis, for instance topic modeling, but besides the meta data, there is also a wealth of metadata, in particular members of my group chats and conversations.
-I used network analysis to explore my activity on Messenger, the connections between my friends and answer questions like: did I do a good job at connecting my friends?
+The Messenger data is an amazing source for text analysis but there is also a wealth of metadata that can be analysed:. here, I look at conversaton participants and I use social network analysis to explore my communication network on Messenger.
+I hope to answer answer questions like: how dense is my friendship network?
 Who are my most central friends?
+Did I do a good job at connecting my friends and integrating my social life?
+And much more.

 <br/>
 <br/>